 Those points are also applicable in relation to the statement in Section B. II of the decision of the reasons for the fixing of the fines.
-Most of the applicants have argued that the decision did not contain an adequate statement of reasons since there
+Most of the applicants have argued that the decision did not contain an adequate statement of reasons since there was no individual statement of the reasons for the fine imposed on each undertaking.
+In my view, the Commission provided the reasoning which in the nature of the case it was possible to give.
+Where it is not possible to quantify all the factors entering into the calculation of fines, it is difficult to see what further elements could be added to those mentioned by the Commission.

 The above considerations ultimately have repercussions on the assessment of the Court's review function with regard to the calculation of fines.
 As was made clear in particular at the hearing, in the absence of any precise knowledge of the weight given by the Commission to the various factors in relation to each other, it can be difficult to carry out a review of the calculation of fines.
-But if it must be acknowledged, as I think it must, that in this area the Commission should have a broad discretion determine fines according to its assessment of all the circumstances of the case, that problem is no different from that of any other area of the law in which the administration has a more or less broad discretion.
+But if it must be acknowledged, as I think it must, that in this area the Commission should have a broad discretion determine fines according to its to assessment of all the circumstances of the case, that problem is no different from that of any other area of the law in which the administration has a more or less broad discretion.